MarcusNova/TasksTable/README.md

-# Getting Started with Create React App
+# Project using React Hooks and Local Storage

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is an example project using React and React Hooks instead of Redux for stage management and basic local storage for save the task from the board

 ## Available Scripts